 People who observed the unethical act but didn’t participate underestimated their influence over those who committed the actions.

 Interpersonal discomfort caused participants to commit the asocial act to avoid conflict, they concluded.

 Volunteers enlisted people they didn’t know to tell a small untruth or to commit a small act of vandalism after predicting the ease of enlisting others in these acts.

 In related investigations, online participants responded to hypothetical vignettes about buying alcohol for children, and taking office supplies home for personal use.

-These results suggest that most people inaccurately estimate their influence, particularly in situations that can evoke interpersonal discomfort.
+These results suggest that most people underestimate their influence, particularly in situations that can evoke interpersonal discomfort.

-At the same time, Bohns and Flynn reported that employees’ systematically underestimate their influence over others in the workplace.
+Bohns and Flynn also reported that employees’ systematically underestimate their influence over others in the workplace.

 This pessimistic bias can limit employees’ willingness to: